This post may contain affiliate links. Read the full disclosure

 The Great Barrier Reef can seem so vast and overwhelming that it would be virtually impossible to take in all its beauty, however, Cairns provides you with the perfect opportunity for day trips from Cairns or overnight tours out to the reef – meaning you’ll be able to explore multiple parts of the reef in one trip.

-Whether you’re taking a boat tour or an aerial tour, Cairns is easily one of the best points of entry for anyone looking to see the beauty of the Great Barrier Reef in its entirety.
-Plus, with all the other attractions that Cairns has on offer, you won’t struggle to fill your time on land either!
+Whether you are taking a boat tour or an aerial tour, Cairns is easily one of the best points of entry for anyone looking to see the beauty of the Great Barrier Reef in its entirety.

 Green Island and Fitzroy Island near Cairns in Far North Queensland are also fantastic options where you can take a day trip or visit overnight, staying right in the inner ocean of the reef region.

 There are a variety of ways to see the reef, all of which will depend on how much time you have, your budget and how adventurous you’re feeling.

 There are several Great Barrier Reef tours that incorporate a combination of these different activities into a one day trip or overnight tour.